Z-Momin/Z-Momin/README.md

 Hello,

-My name is Zafir Momin and I am currently completing my Masters in Data Science at NYU at the Center for Data Science.
-I am a Data Scientist at Astraea Inc.
+My name is Zafir Momin and I am a currently a Data Scientist at Astraea Inc. I have a B.S. in Physics and a M.S. in Data Science from NYU.

 I am a Python veteran and am familiar with data visualization and wrangling packages such as Pandas, Matplotlib, Seaborn.
 I have extensive knowledge of machine learning and deep learning frameworks, (i.e. SciKit-Learn, PyTorch, Tensorflow etc).
 I am knowledgeable in Big Data as I have the skillset to work with large datasets, database systems, SQL, and High Performance Computing (HPC) on clusters.
 I also have experience with PySpark and Hadoop.